 - a.
-The district will ensure that an appropriate number of personnel in each building are trained in crisis management and de-escalation techniques. - b.
+The school will ensure that an appropriate number of personnel in each building are trained in crisis management and de-escalation techniques. - b.
 The school district will maintain written or electronic documentation on training provided and lists of participants in each training. - c.
 All student personnel shall be trained annually on this policy.

 IX.
-District Monitoring:
+School Monitoring:

 - a.
-The school board and superintendent shall monitor the implementation of this policy. - b.
-This policy shall be accessible on the district's website. - c.
-The district shall notify all parents annually on the school's website of its policy on seclusion and restraint.
+The school board and superintendent or supervisor shall monitor the implementation of this policy. - b.
+This policy shall be accessible on the school website. - c.
+The school shall notify all parents annually on the school's website of its policy on seclusion and restraint.